 In accordance with Section 27 of the GIPA Act, Council is required to maintain a register that records information about each government contract which has (or is likely to have) a value of $150,000 or more*.

-Further information can be found on Council's website including classes of contracts, tenders, what information is protected and what must be included in the register.
+Further information can be found on the Contract Register page including classes of contracts, tenders, what information is protected and what must be included in the register.

 *Employment contracts do not need to be included in the register.